robotcomm/robotcomm.github.io/working/thingworx_navigate.md

 The most effective strategy when the base part / assembly number is known is to combine leading and trailing wildcards (example, '*1234*')

+When the exact name of an asset is known, simply use that name without wildcards.
+This search should return only 1 result.

 ## View Design Files